aiforged/docs/docs/services/extract-and-verify/microsoft-forms-recognizer.md

      Use this step to verify the keys/fields defined or extracted during training.\
      ![](../../assets/image%20%28174%29.png)

-{% hint style="danger" %}
+!!! danger
     Be sure to assign the correct category to each document during upload in Step 4: Analysis.
 This is critical for accurate classification and model training.
-{% endhint %}

 ***